srzer/cse-507-project/report/sections/algorithms.typ

 note that the box is smaller than the whole original box, so it is still efficient;
 the approach 2 is to invoke an iterative splitting process to obtain a lower bound on this box using affine method.

 === Step 3.
-Splitting
+Splitting heuristic
 If the box is only partially feasible, the algorithm simply splits it into two smaller boxes and continues processing.
-Beyond simply splitting the longest edge into half, which is the default implementation, we implemented a gradient-guided splitting heuristic, which calculates the gradient direction of the objective to optimize, and then selects the edge which best aligns the direction of the gradient.
+Beyond simply splitting the longest edge into half, which is the default implementation, we implemented a gradient-guided splitting heuristic, which calculates the gradient direction of the objective to optimize, and then selects the edge which best aligns gradient direction.